McCaig's Tower: Legacy

 The structure has been a Grade B Listed historic monument since 1971.
 The listing summary offers this information:

 There was to be a central tower and statues in the arched openings.
 Dean of Guild Court retains drawings of a "stone and lime wall and granite tower, with freestone dressings" dated 1895, and of "stone and lime wall as an addition to the wall at present being erected" dated 1896, and a further addition to the height of the wall by 15 ft in 1897.

 The empty shell of the tower dominates the Oban skyline, and is now a public garden with magnificent views to the islands of Kerrera, Lismore and Mull.
 It is reached via the 144 steps of Jacob's Ladder or by car, but the car park is quite small.

-The first wedding ceremony conducted in McCaig's Tower was between Oban High School teachers Jim Maxwell and Margaret Milligan and was reported in the Oban Times published 11 July 2003.
+The first wedding ceremony conducted at McCaig's Tower took place on May 26th 1992.
+Keith Hirsch, originally from Dundee, Scotland, and living in Canada since 1967, married Dora Fuchihara from Toronto, Canada.
+The wedding was chronicled on the front page of the Oban Times that same week.

 Also reported in the Oban Times drinking of alcohol is prohibited in the tower under local by-laws.